Homeowner reviewing HVAC financing options at a kitchen table with a laptop

 Enbridge On-Bill Financing: A Unique Ontario Option

-Enbridge Gas offers an on-bill financing program for eligible heating equipment upgrades.
+Enbridge Gas offered an on-bill financing program for eligible heating equipment upgrades.
 Rather than a separate loan payment, the financing cost is added to your monthly Enbridge gas bill.
 Key features:

 • Available for qualifying gas furnaces, boilers, and hybrid heat pump systems